shemanto27/ecommerce/README.md

 ## Features

-- ✅ Product CRUD API
+- ✅ Product CRUD API - Only Admin can add, update or delete products bu any one can read
 - ✅ JWT-based user registration, login & logout via Djoser
 - ✅ Custom user model using `email` as login
 - ✅ Stripe Checkout integration (returns session URL)